-This method is very efficient for producing ions from polar compounds with high molecular weights.
-Ions up to 10 000 Da and above can be observed, such as peptides and nucleotides.
+Very efficient for producing ions from polar compounds with high molecular weights.
+Ions up to 10000 Da and above can be observed, such as peptides and nucleotides.
 Moreover, it often produces ion beams that can be maintained during long periods of time, sometimes several tens of minutes, which allows several types of analysis to be carried out.
+Fast atom bombardment